Much of U.S. Southwest left parched after monsoon season

 Residents around the Southwest bemoaned what seemed like a never-ending summer.
 The heat and scarce rain mean people spend more time indoors, hiking trails are dusty, the risk for wildfires increases, reservoirs are less full and thirsty wildlife go in search of water.

+The Arizona Game and Fish Department and volunteers have been filling about 1,000 water catchments around the state to help the animals.

+“This is really helping our wildlife get through this ‘nonsoon,’ ” said Amy Burnett, an Arizona Game and Fish Department spokeswoman.

 Ranchers also have a harder time finding green pastures for livestock to graze.
-Some sold cattle earlier than normal or decided to get out of the business.
+Some sold cattle earlier than usual or decided to get out of the business.

 All of Arizona, New Mexico, Colorado, Utah and most of Nevada are in some form of drought, according to the latest U.S. Drought Monitor map released Thursday that looks at rangeland conditions.
 Fire restrictions in the national forests still haven’t been lifted in many places.